Persistent Pelvic Pain

 • Label the anatomy of neuromuscular involvement in PPP

-How to reduce pain with pain science education
+• How to reduce pain with pain science education

-Utilising resources for GP Care plans:
+• Utilising resources for GP Care plans:

-• Recognise a patient friendly pain flare plan
+• recognise a patient-friendly pain flare plan

 • Summarise the role of each member of the MDT in PPP

-• Identify three non-pharmacological treatments for PPP
+• Pharmacological and non-pharmacological treatment options for PPP

-Appropriate referrals while maintaining care:
+• Appropriate referrals while maintaining care

-• List three evidence-based dietary interventions for PPP
+• Evidence-based dietary interventions for PPP

-• Identify three exercises used for pelvic floor muscle relaxation
+• Exercises for pelvic floor muscle relaxation

 Contributors